Former Obama administration economist, Jared Bernstein, argues for higher taxes in a New York Times op-ed yesterday. His piece begins:

 John Kasich, the Governor of Ohio, makes his presidential announcement today.
 He becomes the 16th person to join the Republican field and the 8th current or former governor.

 Congress faces a deadline at the end of July to extend federal highway funding.
 Policymakers are likely to cobble together a short-term fix for the funding gap in the Highway Trust Fund (HTF), rather than enacting a permanent solution.

 Americans have a sour view of the federal government.
 Just one-third of people think Washington is competent.
 The public thinks half of taxes collected are wasted.
-More people say “government” is the nation’s most important problem than say that honor goes to the economy, immigration or terrorism.
+More people say “government” is the nation’s most important problem than they say the economy, immigration, or terrorism.

 When I make speeches about fiscal policy, I oftentimes share a table showing the many nations that have made big progress by enforcing spending restraint over multi-year periods.